-In principle all individuals are entitled to a basic personal allowance before any income tax whatsoever is paid.
+In principle, all individuals are entitled to a basic personal allowance before any income tax whatsoever is paid.
 However, some individuals on high incomes may receive a reduced or even no personal allowance.
 This is explained further below.

-The 2018/19 personal allowance is £11,850.
-Tax bands and rates are applied to each spouse separately, so that each may generally have taxable income up to £46,350 before they start to pay higher rate tax.
-See the income tax rates table for the different rates and bands which apply to Scottish taxpayers.
+The 2019/20 personal allowance is £12,500 and each individual may have taxable income up to £50,000 before they start to pay higher rate tax.
+See the devolved rates and bands for Scottish taxpayers set out later in this section.